-There are plenty of apps out there for computer, mobile, Apple TV, etc., that we all know, love, and have been using for years: Instagram, Twitter, Venmo, Yik Yak – these are givens.
+There are plenty of apps out there for computers, mobile, Apple TV, etc., that we all know, love, and have been using for years: Instagram, Twitter, Venmo, Yik Yak – these are givens.
 But there are a few that may not be as well known.

 If you’re a college student and you’re not using these resources, you’re missing out!

 This app, available on the Mac App Store, is both your best friend and annoying parent.
 Here, you play your own bad-cop role as you choose to block certain distracting websites like Facebook or Thrillist so that you can get your work done before play.
-It’s set up so that you can make a “black list” and then just click start for whenever it’s go-time with cramming study hours or banging out a 1000-word paper.
+It’s set up so that you can make a “blacklist” and then just click start for whenever it’s go-time with cramming study hours or banging out a 1000-word paper.

 Here’s the one problem: if you happen to finish your work early, there’s no resetting the blacklist hours.
 I suppose you’ll just have to steal your roommate’s computer to check into social media.